multiscale/ymmsl-python/docs/ymmsl_python.rst

 experiment part is in ``doc.simulation.conduits``, which is a list of :class:`ymmsl.Conduit` objects (see the API documentation).

-On the :class:`ymmsl.Experiment` side, things work similarly, with the model to be run being reached via ``doc.experiment.model``, which is an object of class :class:`ymmsl.Reference`. ``doc.experiment.parameter_values`` is a list of :class:`ymmsl.Setting` objects.
+On the settings side, the settings are described as a dictionary (or mapping, in YAML-speak) in the YAML file, and they are a :class:`ymmsl.Settings` object on the Python side, which is a custom class that behaves like a dictionary.

 These are all ordinary Python objects, so you can modify the document by creating new objects and assigning them to attributes of other objects, or